philcrump/tiny-tripwire/README.md

 - [ ] Non-root user ability (or at self-demoting after libpcap setup)
 - [ ] Support for the "any" Interface
+- [ ] Handling of detected packets with IP extension headers

 ## Dependencies